Table of Contents

 Travel Advice

-As of June 12, 2019 it is recomended that Canadians should practise special health precautions, such as receiving additional vaccinations.
+It is recommended that Canadians should practice special health precautions, such as receiving additional vaccinations.
 A notice at this level would be issued if there is an outbreak in a limited geographic location, a newly identified disease in the region or a change in the existing pattern of disease (Level 2 Travel Warning)

 The risk of a tourist or businessman/woman becoming infected with Ebola virus during a visit to the affected areas and developing disease after returning is extremely low, even if the visit included travel to the local areas from which primary cases have been reported.
 Transmission requires direct contact with blood, secretions, organs or other body fluids of infected living or dead persons or animals, all unlikely exposures for the average traveller.
 Tourists are in any event advised to avoid all such contacts.
 [Ref: WHO]